zeiktuvai/MSF_Arma_3/Readme.md

 # ACE Interaction Features

 *ACE End Mission Menu Option*
-Upon activarion of a trigger, an ace self interaction option will be added to allow players to end the mission when they choose.
+Upon activation of a trigger, an ace self interaction option will be added to allow players to end the mission when they choose.
 This requires that you have player units with the variable name `SL` (Squad Leadre/Commander) and/or `GM` (Game Master).
 Also, your end mission trigger should be named `trig_end_mission`.

 Update the following line in MSF_Settings: